-Tsuna-Han is a MS student in the Biomechatronics Group at the Media Lab.
+Tsuna-Han is a PhD student in the Biomechatronics Group at the Media Lab.
 He is interested in biomechanics, robotics, and neuroscience.
 His research focuses on developing an optimal controller for robotic ankle prostheses, which involves modeling the human neuromuscular system.
 Tsung-Han has a B.S. in Bio-industrial Mechatronics Engineering from the National Taiwan University and a M.S. in Robotic Systems Development from the Carnegie Mellon University.

 Bryan is a PhD student in Medical Engineering and Medical Physics through the Harvard-MIT Health Sciences and Technology program.
 He holds a M.S.E. and B.S.E. in Biomedical Engineering from the University of Michigan.
 As an undergraduate and master’s student, his research focused on applications of ultrasound imaging to breast cancer.
 In the Biomechatronics group, his projects center on using ultrasound techniques for prosthetic socket interface applications.

-Emily is a M.S. student in the Mechanical Engineering department.
+Emily is a PhD student in the Mechanical Engineering department.
 She graduated from Harvard in 2015 with a B.S. in Biomedical Engineering.
 As an undergraduate, she was a member of the Harvard Biodesign Lab, working on the design of lower extremity exoskeletons and soft robotics for rehab applications.
 Before coming to MIT she spent several years as a Mechatronics Engineer at Ekso Bionics, focusing on the mechanical design and human machine interface of exoskeletons for rehabilitation, human augmentation, and load carriage.
 In the Biomechatronics Group, she is currently working on the mechanical design of novel robotic prostheses for users with lower extremity amputation.

 Tony is a graduate student within the Program in Media Arts and Sciences at MIT.
 He holds a B.S in Materials Science and Engineering with minor in Computing and Artificial Intelligence from the Georgia Institute of Technology.
 As an undergraduate, Tony conducted research in the areas of biodegradable nanocomposite synthesis, superalloy additive manufacturing, and transfemoral prosthesis control.
 His current research leverages biomechanical models to enable intuitive control of external devices through native body signals.